 The answer guides to these work experience questions have been put together by Medics who have successfully navigated interviews at top Medical Schools.
 They’re included in our Mastering the Medical School Interview Guide that you get when you join a Medical School Interview Course.
 It’s over 220 pages long and has everything you need to ace your interview.

 The important thing is that you have done as much work experience as possible.
-Medicine is such a diverse field, with so many different aspects and specialities that you should be really eager to see and experience as much you can.
+Medicine is such a diverse field, with so many different aspects and specialities, that you should be really eager to see and experience as much as you can.

-Example answer: I organised work experience at my local GP surgery because primary care is such a fundamental part of the NHS and I was keen to see what healthcare in the community is like.
+Example answer: I organised work experience at my local GP surgery, because primary care is such a fundamental part of the NHS and I was keen to see what healthcare in the community is like.
 One case that struck me was that of an elderly woman who spoke little English.
-The doctor was able to adapt to communicate with her in a clear and empathetic way.
+The Doctor adapted to communicate with her in a clear and empathetic way.

-Make it clear that you are not ending your experience after the interview.
-Say that because there is still so much to see, you’ve been busy organising some more work experience for the holidays
+Make it clear that you are not ending your experience immediately after the interview.
+Say that because there is still so much to see, you’ve been busy organising some more work experience for the holidays.

-From each of your work experiences, you will have learnt many new things about Medicine.
-No two days, even in the same GP surgery or the same hospital ward, would have been the same.
+From each of your work experience placements, you will have learnt many new things about Medicine.
+No two days, even in the same GP surgery or the same hospital ward, will have been the same.
 The danger here is almost having too much to say.
 So explain that while you have learnt an incredible amount, you would like to give an example of a key learning point from each of your placements.

-Example: During my time working on the wards in the hospitals, I saw the concept of a ‘multi-disciplinary team’, something I’ve heard so much about, come to life right in front of my eyes.
-Witnessing the doctors, the nurses and the healthcare assistants all working together to provide a seamless healthcare service, personalised for each individual patient, was incredible.
+Example answer: During my time working on the hospital wards, I saw the concept of a ‘multi-disciplinary team’ – something I’ve heard so much about – come to life right in front of my eyes.
+Witnessing the Doctors, the nurses and the healthcare assistants all working together to provide a seamless healthcare service, personalised for each individual patient, was incredible.

 Don’t be blindly positive and say that everything you saw seemed fantastic.
 Make sure you get across that you saw the hard side of being a Doctor, that you appreciated it, but that you are still up for the challenge.

-Example answer: Throughout my work experience, I was aware of the daily challenges Doctors face.
-In every setting, whether it was in the GP practice or in the hospitals, the Doctors worked very hard with very long days and faced many stressful situations.
+Example answer: Throughout my work experience, I was aware of the daily challenges that Doctors face.
+In every setting, whether it was in the GP practice or in the hospital, Doctors worked very hard with very long days and faced many stressful situations.
 But speaking to the Doctors, and seeing them overcome these obstacles, really inspired me.
-I understand that a career in Medicine will not be easy, but after my work experience, I am even more determined and motivated to pursue a career in this rewarding field.
+I understand that a career in Medicine will not be easy, but after my work experience I am even more determined and motivated to pursue a career in this rewarding field.